drishtigulenia/furrandly-paws/README.md

 # furrandly-paws
-Dating website for your pets
+A dating website for your pets.